Housing & Homelessness

 We are working to mitigate homelessness and housing insecurity.

-Our next step is working with community leaders and our local CoC to find innovative solutions to address these overarching issues facing the Mohawk Valley.
+United Way of the Mohawk Valley (UWMV) is working diligently with community leaders and our local Continuum of Care (CoC) to find innovative solutions to address these overarching issues facing the Mohawk Valley.

-United Way MV housing staff ensures individuals identified as homeless are linked with the proper agencies and services based on their specific needs, plus lead the local database efforts.
+UWMV housing staff ensures individuals identified as homeless are linked with the proper agencies and services based on their specific needs, plus lead the local database efforts.

 Data and Prevention